sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 <div id="http-client"></div>
 ## The Tour of Heroes HTTP client demo

-The first demo is a mini-version of the [tutorial](/angular/tutorial)'s "Tour of Heroes" (ToH) app.
-This version gets some heroes from the server, displays them in a list, lets the user add new heroes, and saves them to the server.
-The app uses the Dart `BrowserClient` client to communicate via **XMLHttpRequest (XHR)**.
+This demo is a shorter version of the [Tour of Heroes](/angular/tutorial) app.
+In this demo, the heroes are received from the server and displayed as a list.
+A user can add new heroes and save them to the server.
+The app uses the Dart `BrowserClient` client to communicate via **XMLHttpRequest (XHR)** .

-It works like this:
+The following image displays the process of adding and saving heroess:

 <img class="image-display" src="{% asset_path 'ng/devguide/server-communication/http-toh.gif' %}" alt="ToH mini app" width="282">

-This demo has a single component, the `HeroListComponent`.
-Here's its template:
+The following code is the `HeroListComponent` component used in the demo:

 <?code-excerpt "lib/src/toh/hero_list_component.html" title?>
 ```